compose-market/.github/profile/README.md

   </Card>
 </CardGroup>

-## The "x402-Native" Platform
+##"x402-Native" Platform

 Our platform is "x402-native," meaning every interaction is a machine-payable HTTP request.
 You don't sign transactions manually; the agents do it for you.

 ### accessible to Everyone (ERC-4337)
-You do **not** need to be a crypto expert to use Compose.Market.
 Thanks to **ERC-4337 Account Abstraction** and **Gas Sponsorship**:
 *   **No Extension Needed**: You don't need MetaMask or Phantom.
-*   **Social Login**: Log in with Google, Github, or Email.
+*   **Social Login**: Log in with Google, Github, or Socials.
 *   **Gasless**: We pay the network fees.
 You only pay for the AI inference itself (in credits or USDC).

-This is the power of true **Account Abstraction**: complex crypto operations happen seamlessly in the background.
+All complex crypto operations happen seamlessly in the background.

 ## Core Innovations